Poisson splitting by factors: Selection rules

-\begin{proof}[Proof of Lemma {\ref{grid}}] We need some preliminary definitions.
-The open \df{cube} of side length $2r$ centered at the origin is the set $(-r,r)^d$.
-The {\df{diameter}} of a set $A \subset \R^d$ is $\sup_{x,y \in A} \|x-y\|$.
-Let $X$ be a Poisson point process on $\R^d$ and let $\Psi$ be an $R$-selection rule.
-Recall that by property (\ref{selpp}) in the definition of a selection rule, all globes are balls of radius $R$.
-Fix a bounded Borel set $A$.
+It remains to prove Lemma \ref{grid}. \begin{pf*}{Proof of Lemma \ref{grid}} We need some preliminary definitions.
+The open \textit{cube} of side length $2r$ centered at the origin is the set $(-r,r)^d$.
+The \textit{diameter} of a set $A \subset\R^d$ is ${\sup_{x,y \in A} }\|x-y\|$.
+Let $X$ be a Poisson point process on~$\R^d$, and let $\Psi$ be an $R$-selection rule.
+Recall that by property \hyperlink{selpp}{(a)} in the definition of a selection rule, all globes are balls of radius $R$.
+Fix a bounded Borel set~$A$.
 Let $A' := \bigcup_{x \in A} B(x,2R)$.
-Let $\ns{c_i}_1 ^N$ be a collection of disjoint cubes of diameter $\frac{1}{2}$ such that their union contains the set $A'$.
+Let $\{ c_i \}_1 ^N$ be a collection of disjoint cubes of diameter $\frac{1}{2}$ such that their union contains the set $A'$.
 Thus, some cubes may not be open.
 Let $a_i \in c_i$ be the centers of the cubes.
-Let $F_i$ be the event that the center of some globe (under $X$) is an element of the cube $c_i$.
-For a binary sequence $\alpha \in \ns{0,1} ^N$ of length $N$, define
+Let $F_i$ be the event that the center of some globe (under $X$) is an element of the cube~$c_i$.
+For a~binary sequence $\alpha\in\{ 0,1 \} ^N$ of length $N$, define